charlax/professional-programming/README.md

 > A wise man can learn more from a foolish question than a fool can learn from a wise answer.
 > – Bruce Lee

+> A lecture has been well described as the process whereby the notes of the teacher become the notes of the student without passing through the mind of either.
+> — Mortimer Adler

+> Fools learn from experience.
+I prefer to learn from the experience of others.
+> — Bismark

 ### Low-level, assembly

 - [Back to Basics](https://www.joelonsoftware.com/2001/12/11/back-to-basics/), Joel Spolsky.
 Explains why learning low level programming is important.